-Regulating how much information you access and consume means making the conscious decision to take “time out” from the screens for a period.
-Alternatively, you may have noticed a pattern around the negative impacts you are experiencing – for example, do you tend to feel more negatively if you read emails first thing in the morning, or when the children have just come home from school, or during periods of increased general stress?
+Regulating how much information you access and consume means making the conscious decision to take “time outs” from the screens.
+Alternatively, you may have noticed a pattern around the negative impacts you are experiencing.
+For example, do you tend to feel more negatively if you read emails first thing in the morning? or when the children have just come home from school? or during periods of increased general stress?
 If so, you may wish to limit your availability at certain times of day, in particular contexts or both.

 With home and mobile-working practices becoming increasingly commonplace, it can feel impossible to disengage and close off from work.

 Feeling overwhelmed can also cause an increase in negative emotions, such as irritation and anger.
 Because you are already so busy, anything else that might affect you emotionally or mentally aggravated.
 One deafly toned email can send you over the edge.

 In these instances, it is important to step back and to give yourself time to not think emotionally, but rationally.